rizzle01/Graphics/README.md

 //Part 4

 I used one of the shaders we learned to make a marble!
-I did this by dragging a texture into the code to give it a swirl effect
+I did this by dragging a texture into the code to give it a swirl effect.
+This was created though colour and metalic shaders.